-Where goodwill has been allocated to a cash-generating unit and part of the operation within that unit is disposed Step 5: Recognise revenue when (or as) the entity satisfies of, the goodwill associated with the disposed operation a performance obligation. is included in the carrying amount of the operation when determining the gain or loss on disposal.
-Goodwill disposed For sales of goods to retail customers, revenue is in these circumstances is measured based on the relative values of the disposed operation and the portion of the cash-generating unit retained.
+Where goodwill has been allocated to a cash-generating unit and part of the operation within that unit is disposed of, the goodwill associated with the disposed operation is included in the carrying amount of the operation when determining the gain or loss on disposal.
+Goodwill disposed in these circumstances is measured based on the relative values of the disposed operation and the portion of the cash-generating unit retained.